Moignes Court History

 During the early part of the 18th century the manor was owned by French-born Sir Theodore Janssen, an extremely wealthy man who lost most of the fortune he had gained from being a director of the South Sea Company when the ‘Bubble’ burst in 1720.The estate has been owned by the Cree family since 1826 when it was purchased by John Cree One of John Cree’s sons, John Robert Cree, was both rector of St Michael’s church (1836-1881) and squire of Owermoigne, bearing the title ‘Squarson’.
 Rev. John Cree built the village school in 1873 and bequeathed funds for an extensive restoration of the church in 1883.

 The present owner of the Moignes Court estate is Mr Martin Cree, whose grandfather, Cecil Cree, gave the land on which Owermoigne Village Hall and Cricket Club were built.
-At the present time 4 generations of Cree are living in the property and it the the oldest house in dorset to be inhabited full time. for more history on the building visit British listed buildings website and the Gatehouse Gazetteer website
+At the present time 4 generations of Cree are living on the estate.
+For more history on the building visit British listed buildings website and the Gatehouse Gazetteer website